 This metric focuses on how your organization is using its CRM software, such as how your workers are using the system, and leveraging the data that is being collected.

 These metrics speak to how customers interact with your business.
 They highlight data about the customer journey through your company’s sales pipeline, whether your customers are satisfied, and which customers are return customers.
-By combining this data with information about internal sales processes, companies can better meet their customers’ needs.
+By combining this data with your sales funnel, you can better meet your customers’ needs.

 Here are five marquee metrics your small businesses may want to track using your CRM system.